666xyzw/mock_environment/Readme.md

     -> it`s necessarry for the *Kickstart* lab; with this machine you can test if the kickstart file works as is should

-When you install these machines, from the menu you have to select the *System Tools* and *Security Tools* options.

-To run the ansbile scripts, you have to install Ansible on the **workstation** machine.

 ## Connectivity <a name="connectivity"></a>

 The connections from the **workstation** to the other machines is done via SSH; to make it as seamless as possible, generate an SSH key pair for the **student** user, the public key has to be copied to the other machines.
 The generated key has to be named *ansible*.
 This key will also be used by the Ansible scripts.